 - If you can, trim your baby’s nails beforehand – it looks better for close-ups of tiny fingers and toes.

 WHAT IF IT RAINS ON THE DAY?

 This is the UK so I’m always prepared for the vagaries of our weather system.
 If it’s only a light drizzle, that can actually be very atmospheric for the photographs – and umbrellas can be lots of fun with the photographs.
 If it rains hard, we’ll stay indoors and keep an eye on what’s happening outside – wen the weather eases up, we can go out and take some photographs outdoors.

 SHOULD I WEAR MAKEUP?

-I like taking natural photographs but I want to get you in your best light so if you feel comfortable with makeup on, please go ahead.
-If you usually go without that’s absolutely fine too.
+The most important thing is that you’re comfortable.
+If you feel comfortable with makeup on, please go ahead.
+If you usually go without (like me!), that’s absolutely fine too.

 SHOULD I WAKE MY NEWBORN BABY FOR THE PORTRAIT SESSION?

 No – hopefully I’ll catch them awake at some point during the session but newborn babies photograph brilliantly when they’re asleep and it’s best to keep to your baby’s normal routine.
 It’s true what they say about never waking a sleeping baby!

 WHAT IF MY CHILD’S CRANKY ON THE DAY?

 Don’t worry – we can spend some time cheering up your child.
 I’ve got lots of experience in getting the best out of little ones and it doesn’t usually take long to win them over.
 Even if your child seems to be acting up or not co-operating, there’ll still be a lovely set of portraits to look through afterwards – I promise!